 Think of it like a road trip.
 A few well-placed signs can guide you to interesting destinations, but too many signs can be overwhelming and confusing.
 The same goes for internal links on your website.
 Use them strategically to enhance the user experience, not detract from it.

-Tools of the Trade: Measuring Your Scroll Success
+Tools to Measure Your Scroll Success

 Alright, you’ve got your content strategy dialed in, you’ve optimized your pages for maximum scrollability, and you’ve even mastered the art of internal linking.
 Now, it’s time to see how all your hard work is paying off.